The Good Life: A Values-Based Approach to Mental Health

 ACT can help people recognise how trying to avoid, suppress, block or push away challenging experiences can cause problems.
 Instead, it helps people accept their negative thoughts and feelings and become better at taking action towards more valued behaviours that support well-being.

-Written by
+Written by:

-Director of My Therapist Online
+Clinical Director & Founder of My Therapist Online

 When you contact My Therapist Online, a qualified therapist (not an algorithm!) matches you to the best online therapist for your needs.